dgitj/dgitj.github.io/index.md

 1. <i>SlenDefence:</i> A first-person tower defense game developed using C# and Unity.
 2. <i>ReinforcementLearning4Trikes</i>: Optimizing energy usage in autonomous e-trikes using reinforcement learning algorithms, including Q-learning, deep Q-learning, and actor-critic.
 3. <i>DeepLearning4SignLanguage</i>: Translating sign language into text using convolutional neural networks.
-4. <i>PayWise</i>: A collaborative mobile payment app build with NativeScript.
+4. <i>PayWise</i>: A collaborative mobile payment app for restaurant bills build with NativeScript.

 ---

-> "Even top-ranked tennis players win barely more than half of the points they play.
+> "Even top-ranked tennis players win barely more than half of the points they play [54\%].
 When you lose every second point, on average, you learn not to dwell on every shot."
 >
 > Roger Federer